-The Current Assets of the School primarily consist of cash and cash equivalents and an amount due from other agencies.
-Liabilities consist of accounts payable and salaries and benefits payable.
-Net Position is comprised of the School's investment in capital assets, net of related debt and depreciation, and the results of the current and past year's operations.
+The Current Assets of the School consist primarily of cash and cash equivalents and amounts due from other agencies.
+Liabilities consist of accounts payable, salaries and benefits payable, and a long-term lease payable.
+Net Position is comprised of the School's investment in capital assets net of accumulated depreciation/amortization, and the results of the current and prior years' operations.